Sidewalk Bike Parking#

 The City of Fort Collins installs public bike parking in the public right-of-way (City property) to encourage bicycling for short-trips.
 Bike rack locations can be suggested by individuals and businesses.
 Requests will be reviewed by the City and installed if it meets the City's bicycle rack location criteria and as funding allows.

-To request a public bike rack or suggest a location for a bike rack, please complete an online Bicycle Parking Request.
+To request a public bike rack or suggest a location for a bike rack, please submit an Access Fort Collins request.

 The City of Fort Collins currently has six on-street bike corrals.
 Bike corrals are a new approach to bicycle parking and allow for increased capacity for people to arrive at business destinations by bicycle.
 On-street bike corrals typically replace one to two on-street car parking spaces with space for 10-20 bike parking spaces.